-When you welcome a new baby in your home, are dealing with sickness, or taking care of an aging family member – you might feel overwhelmed and want to quit.
-Instead, we need to give ourselves grace.
+When you welcome a new baby in your home, are dealing with sickness, or taking care of an aging family member – you might feel overwhelmed and want to quit homeschooling.
+Instead of giving in to the homeschool fatigue, we need to give ourselves grace.

 Provide a rich environment, and your kids can learn and explore with more independence for a season if needed.
 You have permission to plan your homeschool schedule with grace.
 This season of overwhelm will pass, and you will be glad that you stuck it out.

-#3 When you want to stop homeschooling, Remember Your Why
+#3 When You Want to Quit Homeschooling – Remember Your Why

 Why did you begin to homeschool?
 There is a reason that you dared to go against the flow and not enroll your child in public school.
 There was a conviction in your heart not to do what everyone else was doing.

-#4 When you struggle with homeschooling, List Your Blessings
+#4 When You Are Tired of Homeschooling, List Your Blessings

 What blessings have you seen?
 What aha moments have you been able to witness because of homeschooling?
 What has been the positive impact of homeschooling on your family life?
 What has been the impact on your faith life?